-Making savings on your fleet costs is likely to be at the top of your list when the time comes to review your current fleet provision.
-Cost control should be a key factor in any fleet - whether we're talking commercial vehicles or passenger cars, or a mixture of both.
+Making savings on your fleet costs is sure to be at the top of your list when the time comes to review your current fleet provision.
+Cost control should be a key factor in any fleet - whether we're talking specialist vehicles or passenger cars, or a mixture of both.

-If you set out to make fleet savings in your last negotiation, then it makes sense to assess if they've been realised before you ask for the next 10% off.
+If you set out to make fleet savings in your last spending round, then it makes sense to assess if they've been realised before you seek another 10% off.